fhsuae/finalprojectAlexanderEscobedo/README.md

 http://127.0.0.1:8000/admin/
 ```

-2. Log in using the credentials from:
+2. Log in using the credentials created with:

 ```
 python manage.py createsuperuser